Skip to content

 Film Locations in Italy: Cities and Landscapes

-Next, you can take walk in the past by visiting the impressive Sultan Hassan Mosque, close to the Salah El-Din Citadel, or the Hanging Church, the oldest Coptic Church in the era of Old Cairo that got its name because it’s suspended over the ruins of two old towers from an old fortress called the Fortress of Babylon.
+Next, you can take a walk in the past by visiting the impressive Sultan Hassan Mosque, close to the Salah El-Din Citadel, or the Hanging Church, the oldest Coptic Church in the era of Old Cairo that got its name because it’s suspended over the ruins of two old towers from an old fortress called the Fortress of Babylon.

 Film Locations in Italy: Cities and Landscapes